storj/docs/app/(docs)/object-mount/getting-started/object-mount-fusion/page.md

 ### Filesystems without extended attribute support (e.g. EFS)

-Object Mount Fusion is set up and accessed through a Object Mount Mount.
+Object Mount Fusion is set up and accessed through a Object Mount on FUSE.
 To do this, additional options must be passed to `cuno mount` when it is run.
 You will need to use the `--fusion` option to specify the path to the attached storage backing directory, and the `--root` option to specify the path to the object storage:

 ```sh
 cuno mount \